-Trump EPA chief tries to eliminate major environmental protections
+Trump administration tries to eliminate major environmental protections

-A mountain of scientific evidence shows that climate pollution from burning fossil fuels in power plants and gas tanks is warming the planet and fueling more frequent and intense heat waves, storms, floods and wildfires.
-It also increases air pollution that causes asthma and raises the risk of heart disease and other health problems.
+A mountain of scientific evidence shows that climate pollution from burning fossil fuels in power plants and gas tanks is warming the planet and fueling more frequent and intense heat waves, storms, floods, and wildfires.
+These extreme weather events also lead to more air pollution from smoke, smog and industrial accidents, which can cause asthma, raise the risk of heart disease and create other health problems.

-“While communities are still reeling from deadly floods this summer and bracing for record-breaking heat, the administration is saying it won’t tackle the root cause of extreme weather that puts us all at risk,” says Peter Zalzal, an attorney with the nonprofit Environmental Defense Fund.
+“With this action, the administration is saying it won’t tackle the root cause of extreme weather that puts us all at risk,” says Peter Zalzal, an attorney with the nonprofit Environmental Defense Fund.
 “The EPA’s standards to reduce climate pollution are commonsense and the agency must continue to do its job protecting communities.”

 The Trump administration wants to stop regulating the pollution that makes dangerous weather events more likely to occur.
-Deadly events in 2025 include the Los Angeles wildfires (Getty); a June heat wave affecting more than 100 million people (AP Photo/Julia Demaree Nikhinson); and tragic floods in Texas in July.
+Deadly events in 2025 include the Los Angeles wildfires (Getty); a June heat wave affecting more than 100 million people (AP Photo/Julia Demaree Nikhinson); and catastrophic flooding in Washington in December.
 (Getty)

 In 2009, the EPA concluded that planet-warming pollution, most of which comes from burning coal, oil and gas in power plants, buildings and vehicles, is a threat to human health and safety; and that the EPA has the power — and the obligation — to limit how much is dumped into the air, just as it does for any harmful pollutant.